Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 apt install wireguard
 ```

-As Wireguard is a kernel module, soon to be mainlined (included inside the Linux kernel) :e mainlined (included inside the Linux kernel) : [https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/](https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/ "https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/"), you will need to check if it’s enabled and enable it if it’s not.
+As Wireguard is a kernel module, soon to be mainlined (included inside the Linux kernel): [https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/](https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/ "https://arstechnica.com/gadgets/2019/12/wireguard-vpn-is-a-step-closer-to-mainstream-adoption/"), you will need to check if it’s enabled and enable it if it’s not.

 To check if you will have to do so:

 ```bash
 lsmod | grep wireguard
 ```

 If it’s ok, you will get something like this:

 ```bash
 root@ubuntu:~# lsmod | grep wireguard
 wireguard             208896  0